-Standardized test scores in Virginia’s government-run schools cratered after the COVID-related closures of the last two years.
+Standardized test scores in Virginia’s public, government-run schools cratered after the extended COVID-related closures.
 Now more than ever, these schools need to get back to basics.
-Too many administrators, regrettably, have allowed ideological sloganeering to derail them.
+Too many administrators, regrettably, have allowed ideological fads to derail them.

-All students deserve a high-quality education, no matter their ZIP code or family income level.
+All students deserve a high-quality education, in a safe learning environment, no matter their ZIP code or family income level.
 Ultimately, educational tax dollars should follow kids to schools their parents freely choose.

 Educational freedom would empower families to choose schools that meet their kids’ individual needs.
 As parents know well, every child is unique – one size does not fit all.